 Instructions

-- Preheat oven to 375 degrees F. Have a rectangular baking pan ready.
+- Preheat oven to 375 degrees F. Have an oven-safe dish that’s large enough to hold the mango halves ready.

 Notes